-The Principal may use in-school suspension as an alternative to short-term suspension for disciplinary offenses.
+The Principal may use in-school suspension as an alternative to short-term suspension for disciplinary offenses, but not for more than 10 days consecutively or cumulatively.

 The Principal may impose an in-school suspension for a disciplinary offense under this provision, provided that the Principal follows the process set forth in regulation and the student has the opportunity to make academic progress as required by law and regulation.